Skedulo/tech-test-frontend/src/question-two/INSTRUCTIONS.md

 On the server you’ll find an endpoint called ‘/resources’ which has data on a couple of people.
 These people were assigned a few Jobs and Activities (‘/jobs’ and ‘/activities’ endpoints respectively) during the day.
 Each person's assignment for the day can be found via the ‘/jobAllocations’ and ‘/activityAllocations’ endpoints.
 You should note that each job and activity may be assigned to multiple people.

-Once you have that data we’d like you to display in some way to illustrate “this is how the day went for these people”.
-We have provided a Swimlane component to do that for you (under the /src/components/Swimlane folder).
-But if you have a different way (and want to earn some bonus points) then show us what you’ve got.
+Once you have that data we’d like you to display it in the Swimlane component provided.
+Please do not change the shape of the properties being sent to the Swimlane component, you will need to modify the data received from the server to fit the component's structure.

-If you do use the Swimlane component please update its display so cards representing a Job will have a green border, while cards representing an Activity have a purple border.

 Note: While it would be better to have the server expose an endpoint that provides all this data in a nice format, we want to see what you do when given data from a couple of different sources.